Trails to Freedom

 The accommodation

 The accommodation is one of the highlights of the tour.
 We will start with the first night in a 4-star hotel in Biella in Piedmont.
-For the next two night we will stay in a very comfortable pilgrim accommodation in magnificent monasteries that dates from the Middle Ages.
-The next night is in a ‘rifugio’, or mountain hut, where we will sleep overnight in shared accommodation with shared bathrooms).
-The following two nights are in a lovely 3-star hotel in a town at the head of the Valsesia.
-The next night is in a gorgeous rifugio at the foot of Mont Rosa.
-The last two nights we spend in a family-run 3-star hotel in a village below the Mt Moro Pass.
-Great!!
+For the next two night we will stay in a very comfortable pilgrim accommodation in magnificent monasteries that date from the Middle Ages.
+The next night is in a ‘rifugio’, or mountain hut, where we will sleep overnight in shared rooms (with shared bathrooms).
+The following two nights are in a lovely 3-star hotel in a town at the head of the Sesia Valley.
+The next night is in a gorgeous rifugio at the foot of Mont Rosa, with shared rooms (with shared bathrooms)..
+The last two nights we spend in a family-run 3-star hotel in a village below the Mt Moro Pass and the Swiss border.

 The food